nejyeah/DeepPicker-python/README.md

 After finished, the particles of molecule A and molecule B are stored in **'../extracted_data/molecule_A.pickle'** and **'../extracted_data/molecule_B.pickle'** respectively.

 #### 3.2.2 training
-Options for training model in multi-molecule manner:
+Options for training model in multi-molecule manner are:

     --train_type, 2, specify the training type
     --train_inputDir, string, specify the input directory, like '../extracted_data'